Overview

 This is a free way to support us and allows us to continue creating even more inspiring travel guides.
 Thank you for supporting the love we put into Coordinotes!

-Nusfjord is known as one of the best preserved fishing villages in Lofoten.
-It is a charming little and picturesque village that now also functions as an open-air museum.
+Nusfjord is known as one of the best-preserved fishing villages in Lofoten.
+It is a charming little picturesque village that now also functions as an open-air museum.

 In the village, you can visit some old fisherman’s cabins, called ‘rorbu’ cabins with exhibitions about the local fishing industry.
 You also find a little traditional bakery in Nusfjord.
 We highly recommend trying one of the pastries here, because they are delicious!
 There are also kayak tours and boat trips available, so there’s plenty to do here.

 If you want to experience Nusfjord to the fullest, it is also possible to stay there for a night in one of the rorbu cabins.
-This way ,you can experience the village in the evening and in the morning without other tourists and feel as a real fishermen back in time.
+This way, you can experience the village in the evening and in the morning without other tourists and feel like a real fisherman back in time.

 Reine